hsf-training/analysis-essentials/git/04-changes.md

 and stores a copy permanently inside the special `.git` directory.
-This permanent copy is called a [commit]({{ page.root }}/reference/#commit) (or [revision]({{ page.root }}/reference/#revision)) and its short identifier is `f22b25e` (Your commit may have another identifier.)
+This permanent copy is called a [commit]({{ page.root }}/reference/#commit) (or [revision]({{ page.root }}/reference/#revision)) and its short identifier is `f22b25e` (your commit will have a different identifier.)

 We use the `-m` flag (for "message") to record a short, descriptive, and specific comment that will help us remember later on what we did and why.